Virtual course

 This course is designed for bioinformaticians and computational biologists who wish to learn how to automate the retrieval and analysis of protein-related data from EMBL-EBI resources for protein characterisation.

-It is recommended that participants have a basic understanding of programming, ideally in Python, as the examples provided will be in Python.
+It is recommended that you have a basic understanding of programming, ideally in Python, as the examples provided will be in Python.

 What will I learn?